kb-dk/solr-and-snippets/solr/zookeepers/README.md

 # zoo.cfg and zookeeper.service

-"just" edit
+"just" edit if necessary

 * the config in the zoo-make-config.m4 macro
 * the settings in zookeeper-systemd-service.m4
+* generate-configs.sh

-and run the generate-configs.sh
+and otherwise run the generate-configs.sh with parameters like these

 ```
 ./generate-configs.sh -j /etc/alternatives/jre_1.8.0 -f 3 -h index-prod-0  -d .kb.dk  -o ./prod